ellagartz/bop/README.md

-## CONTACT US & MAKE A GRAPHIC REQUEST TODAY!
+## CONTACT ME & MAKE A GRAPHIC REQUEST TODAY!

 Please email me via ellagartz.graphics@gmail.com and use fivver.com to transact a payment.